-I will now outline the more important details of the proposals included in the bill.
+I will now outline the more important details of the proposals included in the Bill.

 The first initiative is one of the most significant.

-The bill provides a mechanism for large schemes to be treated differently from smaller schemes.
+The Bill provides a mechanism for large schemes to be treated differently to smaller schemes.
 Since the commencement of the first strata management laws in 1974 under the Strata Titles Act 1973, all schemes irrespective of size and type have fundamentally been subject to the same legislative regime.
-All strata schemes, whether a six-lot double-storey block at Merrylands, a townhouse development at Nambucca Heads or a 20-story building in the heart of Sydney, have largely been subject to the same rules and requirements in regard to administration.
+All strata schemes whether a six-lot double storey block at Merrylands, a townhouse development at Nambucca Heads or a twenty story building in the heart of Sydney have largely been subject to the same rules and requirements in regard to administration.

-It has become plainly evident that running a large high-rise building is different to running an average size scheme, and the bill takes account of this.
-As a first step, any scheme with 100 or more lots will be defined as a large scheme; this will enable the tailoring of special provisions that will streamline the operation of their owner's corporations.
+It has become plainly evident that the running of a large high-rise building is a different proposition to the average scheme and the Bill takes account of this.

+As a first step, any scheme with 100 lots or more will be defined as a large scheme and this will enable the tailoring of special provisions that will streamline the operation of their owners' corporations.
 In calculating the 100-lot figure, parking lots and utility lots such as storage rooms will not be counted.

-It is estimated that less than 5 per cent of all the strata schemes in New South Wales comprise buildings of over 100 lots, although many of the developments of recent years, particularly in inner-city areas, are in the large category.
+It is estimated that less than five percent of all the strata schemes in NSW comprise buildings of over 100 lots although many of the developments of recent years, particularly in inner-city areas, are in the large category.

 The new provision will provide the necessary flexibility to adjust the administrative requirements for these large schemes, to ensure both a smoother and more workable management process and to recognise the level of accountability that needs to be included.
-Also, allowances need to be made for the sheer volume of tasks that have to be carried out on a day-to-day basis in such a large enterprise.
-The regulations will be able to prescribe differing processes and requirements for such matters as the conduct of meetings, the functions of office-bearers, the management of finances, and the operational powers of the executive committee.
-The development of the regulations, in which the variations will be included, will be subject to consultation with relevant groups.
-Indeed, representatives from some of the largest schemes have already made their views known to the Government on these issues and there will be ample material to use in commencing the consultation process.
+Also allowances need to be made for the sheer volume of tasks that have to be carried out on a day to day basis in such a large enterprise.

+The Regulations will be able to prescribe differing processes and requirements for such matters as the conduct of meetings, the functions of office-bearers, the management of finances and the operational powers of the executive committee.

-With the passage of time it may become necessary to come back to Parliament with further adjustments to the legislation on some of the matters affecting the operation of large schemes.
+The development of the Regulations, in which the variations will be included, will be subject to consultation with relevant groups.
+Indeed, representatives from some of the largest schemes have already made their views known to the Government on these issues and there will be ample material to use in the commencement of the consultation process.
+With passage of time it may become necessary to come back to Parliament with further adjustments to the legislation itself on some of the matters affecting the operation of large schemes.

 The aim is to remove administrative burdens wherever possible while retaining the essential objectives and benefits of the strata management legislation.
-In some instances, new obligations will be placed on owners" corporations of large schemes in the interests of individual unit owners and in recognition of the corporate nature of such large enterprises.
-While much of the detail of the variations to apply to the administration of large schemes will be provided through the regulations, some matters associated with large schemes will be addressed directly through the bill.
-Some current concerns have been identified as being in need of immediate rectification, and the bill includes some specific provisions in this area.
+In some instances, new obligations will be placed on owners corporations of large schemes in the interests of individual unit owners and in recognition of the corporate nature of such large enterprises.
+While much of the detail of the variations to apply to the administration of large schemes will be provided through the Regulations, some matters associated with large schemes will be addressed directly through the Bill.
+Some current concerns have been identified as being in need of immediate rectification and the Bill includes some specific provisions in this area.
+These changes are as follows: